Alphonso Calhoun Avery

-Alphonso Calhoun Avery (September 11, 1835 - June 13, 1913) was a lawyer, Confederate military officer, and politician in North Carolina.
+Alphonso Calhoun Avery (September 11, 1835 – June 13, 1913) was a lawyer, Confederate military officer, and politician in North Carolina.
 During the American Civil War, he served with the rank of major on the staffs of General Daniel Harvey Hill and John Bell Hood.
 After the Civil War, he was very active in politics in North Carolina.

 Early life and education

-Avery was born on September 11, 1835 at Swan Ponds, Burke County, North Carolina, his brothers included William Waightstill Avery and Isaac Avery.
+Avery was born on September 11, 1835, at Swan Ponds, Burke County, North Carolina, his brothers included William Waightstill Avery and Isaac Avery.
 He received a Bachelor of Arts degree from the University of North Carolina in 1857.
 He then studied law under Chief Justice Pearson of North Carolina.

 Military career

 Avery served in the 6th North Carolina regiment as a 1st lieutenant and captain.
 He then served as assistant inspector general with the rank of major on the staffs of General Daniel Harvey Hill, his brother in law via his marriage to Susan Morrison, and J. B. Hood.

 Another brother-in-law via marriage to a daughter of Robert Hall Morrison was Thomas "Stonewall" Jackson.

+Near the end of the Civil War, Avery was captured by Union forces near Salisbury, North Carolina, on April 12, 1865, along with his brother, Willoughby.